DRY NEEDLING TREATMENTS

 WHAT DOES DRY NEEDLING FEEL LIKE?

-The McMaster University Medical Acupuncture program is well known for teaching it’s graduates to insert needles very skillfully and with minimal to no discomfort for the patient.
-Dr. Farnham will first palpate for the appropriate points with his hands and then insert the needle.
-Once inserted, there may be a mild sensation of fullness.
-A local twitch response, which is a quick spasm of the muscle may be elicited.
-This is a sign that the muscle is reacting to the treatment.
+Dr. Farnham will first use his hands to locate the appropriate points, and then carefully insert the needle.
+Once in place, a person may feel a mild sensation of fullness.
+A local twitch response, which is a quick muscle spasm, may occur.
+This is actually a sign that the treatment is working.

 SIDE EFFECTS OF DRY NEEDLING

-Dry Needling is considered very safe, with very little risk of complications.
-You may feel some stiffness, soreness or bruising at or around the areas your treatment.
-In extremely rare cases, you could experience bleeding or infection.
+You may feel some stiffness, soreness, or bruising at the treatment site.
+In extremely rare cases, there may be bleeding or infection.

 IS DRY NEEDLING RIGHT FOR YOU?